AI Calling ROI Benchmarks From 6 Months of Testing

 Most enterprise data indicates a break-even point occurs between 60 and 90 days after deployment.
 The first 30 days are generally dedicated to setup, script optimization, and CRM integration.
 By the third month, the system operates at a high enough volume to offset its implementation costs through labor savings and generated pipeline.

-Will AI voice agents completely replace my human SDR team?
+Will AI calling replace human SDRs?

 It is highly unlikely that AI will replace the need for human sales professionals entirely.
 Instead, AI handles the repetitive, high-volume tasks like cold outreach, basic qualification, and appointment scheduling.
 Humans remain essential for complex negotiations, handling nuanced objections, and building the trust necessary to close medium to large deals.
 The most successful model is a hybrid approach where AI feeds qualified leads to human closers.